Welcome to Costa Rica!

 We do our best to accommodate dietary restrictions.
 Most meals can be modified for special requests and food allergies.

 You will be staying in shared boutique hotel rooms in the heart of Manuel Antonio for the duration of your trip.
+The hotel is a short bus ride away from one of the best beaches in Costa Rica.

 Laundry is available at the hotel for an additional fee.
 Ask your Trip Leader for details.